asadkhalid-softdev/chatgptscrollie/README.md

 1. Navigate to ChatGPT
 2. Log in to your account
 3. The extension automatically fixes any scrolling issues
-4. Enjoy smooth navigation through your chat history!
+4. Enjoy smooth navigation through your chat history and project folders!

 ## 🔐 Privacy & Security